 The screenwriters of Dr. Strangelove were clever enough to realize how stubborn the powers that be were going to be regarding nukes.
 They also realized that it was also pointless to remind the public of the obvious, that nukes were bad.
 So they basically went, “Look, nukes are here to stay.
 They’re not going anywhere no matter what.
 But you know what?
 There’s something we can do to prevent the worst from happening.
 If these maniacs are going to insist on having nuclear weapons at any cost, let’s at least make them more conscientious in how they are used.”

 The first thing the movie did was alert the military to not take protocols for granted.
 In other words, it said, “You want to own nukes?
 Go right ahead.
 But you’d pretty make better damn sure that you carefully think through your protocols so that no one could accidentally set off nukes.”
-At the time, the US military was very adamant that nothing in Dr. Strangelove could’ve taken place.
+Of course, when Dr. Strangelove was released, the US military was very adamant that nothing in the movie could’ve taken place.
 But you can bet your bottom dollar that in the wake of that film, the top brass probably took a second, third and fourth look at its protocols to make sure that nothing like this could happen.

 The second thing that Dr. Strangelove did was address the issue of nuclear proliferation.
 At the time the movie was made, the US kept building an insane number of nukes in a bid to outdo the Soviet Union, even more than needed to win any war.
 Dr. Strangelove said it was all nice and good that the military wanted to build all of these nukes, but there was a danger that having so many of them could potentially turn into a Sorcerer’s Apprentice type situation.
 In other words, the development and spread of nukes could become so large and unwieldy that it could outpace the military and even the government’s ability to actually keep tabs on them.